Museum Artifact: J. W. A. Ground Cinnamon Special – 5 LB Container (1930s) and Metal Baking Supply Pail (1940s)

 “My father carried on the traditions of the business, seeing it prosper in good times and bad,” Frank later wrote.
 “I can only regret that he could not have lived to see this enterprise expand its activity.
 How proud he would have been to see the steady progress that has been made.”

 [Workers outside J. W. Allen’s satellite plant in Detroit, 1940.
-They also had a facility in Memphis, TN, as noted on the pail in our museum collection.]
+They also had a facility in Memphis, TN.]

 III.
 Frank Speaks Frankly